-In line with the Malta National Electro-mobility Action Plan Government may consider the possibility to support less polluting, low carbon and non carbon transport vehicles to sustain a shift towards more environmentally-friendly transport modes.
 Furthermore, in order to increase the take up of non conventional vehicles, which in Malta remains well below the European average, Government will seek to promote the conversion of vehicle fleets from conventional fossil fuel cars to non-conventional fuel.
 The aim of such an investment is to incentivize, also through a leading by example approach, together with improved charging infrastructure in Malta.
-To achieve the objective related to cleaner transport, Government, under this Priority Axis, may
+To achieve the objective related to cleaner transport, Government, under this Priority Axis, may also consider providing incentives to the private sector to shift to cleaner transport.
+To this end, Government aims to support consumers, towards making a shift to green means of transport used, as a means of positively contributing to a reduction in GHG emissions from the transport sector.
+Support will be provided under the Energy Efficiency and Renewable Energy (EERE) Malta Financial Instrument, whereby loans will provide an incentive to persons and/or public entities seeking to purchase any form of green transport, and to private individuals opting to preferably replace their existing private passenger with other means of electric transport.

-Investment priority 7c - Developing and improving environmentally-friendly (including low noise) and low-carbon transport systems, including inland waterways and maritime transport, ports, multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility also consider j providing incentives to the private sector to shift to cleaner transport.
-Broad target Groups, beneficiaries and territories targeted infrastructural behavioural pa investment in infrastructure particularly fro and interventions foreseen under this investment priority aim to increase the patronage of collective transport through the following investments: information systems, greening of public spaces in urban areas as well as campaigns and interventions earmarked to influence atterns.
-Studies on multi-modal transport and additional complementary investment in this area including sea transport as well as cleaner transport, will be supported.
+The measures and interventions foreseen under this investment priority aim to increase the patronage of collective transport through the following infrastructural investments: information systems, greening of public spaces in urban areas as well as campaigns and interventions earmarked to influence behavioural patterns.
+Studies on multi-modal transport and additional complementary investment in this area including sea transport as well as investment in cleaner transport, will be supported.
 These actions will contribute towards better air quality.
-The investment envisaged, in the necessary to support sustainable transport systems and a more efficient and reliable public transport and the implementation of a modal shift om land to sea, as well as from conventional to non-conventional vehicles, will be beneficial to all commuters and the general public. will cover the whole territory of Malta and Gozo.
-The main beneficiaries of these interventions will be the Public Sector.
-Target Groups Commuters, C General Public
+The investment envisaged, in the necessary infrastructure to support sustainable transport systems and a more efficient and reliable public transport and the implementation of a modal shift particularly from land to sea, as well as from conventional to non-conventional vehicles, will be beneficial to all commuters and the general public.
+Interventions will cover the whole territory of Malta and Gozo.
+The main beneficiaries of these interventions will be the Public Sector along with private individuals in relation to support covered by the Financial Instrument.